ksevindik/ksevindik.github.io/_posts/2009-10-14-jsf-required-validation-still-giving-headaches.md

+---
+layout: post
-# JSF Required Validation Still Giving Headaches...
+title: JSF Required Validation Still Giving Headaches...
+author: Kenan Sevindik
+---
 For some time ago, we had decided not to use `JSF`’s `required` attribute and instead handle required validation with a `validator` object implementing `Validator` interface, attached to the current `UIInput` component.
 By that way, we were able to develop validation bypass mechanism while being able to update the `model`, and group validation capability which